-The DATA BUS INVERSION (DBI) function is supported for both x8 and x16 configurations.
-DBI opportunistically inverts data bits; in conjunction with the $\overline{DBI}$ I/O, less than half of the DQs will switch low for a given DQS strobe edge.
+The DATA BUS INVERSION (DBI) function is supported only for x16 configuration (not supported on x8).
+DBI opportunistically inverts data bits; in conjunction with the DBI I/O, less than half of the DQs will switch low for a given DQS strobe edge.
 The DBI function shares a common pin with the DATA MASK (DM) and TDQS functions.

-The DBI function applies to WRITE operation only; READ operations are not supported.
-DBI cannot be enabled at the same time the DM function is enabled or DBI is not allowed during MPR Read operation.
+The DBI function applies to both READ and WRITE operations; DBI cannot be enabled at the same time the DM function is enabled or DBI is not allowed during MPR Read operation.
 Valid configurations for TDQS, DM, and DBI functions are shown below.
-Read DBI should be disabled during Mode Register configuration (MR5[12]=0).